Freedom in the World

 The coalition government collapsed in June 2008, when the PDP withdrew its support amid a high-profile dispute over land set aside for a Hindu pilgrimage site.
 State elections were held in November and December.
 Turnout was higher than expected, exceeding 60 percent on most polling dates, as voters largely ignored separatist groups’ calls for a boycott.
 While early voting dates were generally peaceful, some violence pervaded later polling—particularly in early December—when antielection protesters clashed with security forces.
 The elections were considered mostly free and fair, however, with significantly reduced levels of voter intimidation, harassment, and violence compared with previous elections.
 The NC won a plurality of 28 seats, followed by the PDP with 21 seats and Congress with 17.
 The NC allied itself with Congress to form a governing coalition.

 The security situation improved during 2009, with the number of militancy-related fatalities decreasing for the seventh consecutive year.
 In October, New Delhi announced plans to withdraw 15,000 troops from the Jammu region, granting local police more responsibility over the area.
-Nevertheless, there were several incidents of violence, including bombings in public places and other attacks directed at security forces, politicians, and minority groups.

 In 2010, prompted by the police killing of a 17-year-old boy in June, opposition groups organized a protest movement called Quit Kashmir.
 They demanded that the Indian government recognize the Kashmir dispute as an international conflict, demilitarize the region, release all political prisoners, and revoke the AFSPA.
 For about three months, police and soldiers engaged in regular clashes with youthful, stone-throwing protesters, leaving more than 100 civilians dead.
 Tensions began to ease in September, when the central government announced plans to reduce the security presence in the territory, release jailed protesters, compensate the families of slain civilians, and reopen schools and universities.
 However, police arrested protest organizer Masrat Alam in October, and curfews and unrest continued sporadically for the rest of the year.